Gunnison, Colorado

-Gunnison is a home rule municipality that is the county seat of and the most populous municipality in Gunnison County, Colorado.
+Gunnison is a home rule municipality that is the county seat of and the most populous municipality in Gunnison County, Colorado, United States.
 The city population was 6,560 at the 2020 United States census.
 The city was named in honor of John W. Gunnison, a United States Army officer who surveyed for a transcontinental railroad in 1853.
-Gunnison is home to Western Colorado University, the first university established in Colorado's Western Slope region.
+Gunnison is a college town, home to Western Colorado University.

 History

 Founding

 The City of Gunnison got its name from the first known European-American explorer of the area, John W. Gunnison.
 He was searching for a route for the transcontinental railroad in 1853 and only stayed for three days before traveling west to Utah.
 Gunnison saw its first population increase in the 1870s, due to the mining surge throughout the state.
 The railroad arrived soon after in 1880 to appreciative miners, ranchers, and farmers.

 In the early 1800s, the groups moving into the Gunnison area were mainly fur trappers and mountain men, trying to make a living for themselves in the rocky mountain terrain.
 But a drop in fur prices in the 1840s essentially cut out the need for their jobs.

 The late 1850s saw the start of people joining the hunt for gold in Gunnison county.
 Miners were in search of placer gold, but with the growing numbers of white men in the area, this brought conflict between the Ute tribes still around the county.
 At least several miners were killed by these tribes and this caused some of the miners to flee the area, caring more for their lives than potential gold bonanzas.